Steamroller: Preservation

 Many steam rollers are preserved in working order, and can be seen in operation during special live steam festivals, where operating scale models may also be displayed.
 At some of the UK steam fairs and rallies, demonstrations of road building using the old techniques, tools and machines are re-enacted by 'Road Gangs' in authentic dress.
 Steam rollers feature prominently in these demonstrations.
 The annual Great Dorset Steam Fair has a section dedicated to road-making machinery, including a line-up of working steam rollers.

-A number of steamrollers ended their working lives in children’s playgrounds to provide something for children to play on.
+A number of steamrollers ended their working lives in children's playgrounds to provide something for children to play on.

 Popular culture

-Two popular American bands were named for steamrollers, Buffalo Springfield and Mannheim Steamroller.
+Two popular American bands were named after steamrollers, Buffalo Springfield and Mannheim Steamroller.
+Parni Valjak (trans.
+Steamroller) is the name of the popular Croatian and Yugoslav rock band, and the group has used the name Steam Roller on their English language releases.

+Two different steamrollers appear as prominent characters in the Thomas & Friends television series; George and Buster, both of whom are based on the Aveling-Barford R class design.

 British steeplejack and engineering enthusiast Fred Dibnah was known as a national institution in Great Britain for the conservation of steam rollers and traction engines.
 The first engine he restored to working order was an Aveling & Porter steam roller, registration no. DM3079.
 Built in 1912, it was a 10-ton slide-valve, single-cylinder, 4-shaft, road roller.
 Originally named "Allison", after his first wife, Fred renamed the engine "Betsy" (his mother's name) following his divorce – Fred's view being "wives may change but your mother remains your mother!"
 This roller was featured in many of Fred's early television programmes.
 It may still be seen at steam rallies in Britain and was in steam at the Great Dorset Steam Fair in 2011.

-In the Japanese manga and anime series JoJo's Bizarre Adventure, Dio the vampire infamously attempted to crush Jotaro by dropping a steamroller on top of him.
+Author Terry Pratchett instructed his collaborator Neil Gaiman that anything Pratchett had been working on at the time of his death should be destroyed by a steamroller.
+Pratchett's daughter and literary executor Rhianna Pratchett also stated that she had no desire to try to finish her father's work or continue the Discworld franchise without him.
+Accordingly, Pratchett's assistant Rob Wilkins brought Pratchett's computer hard drive to the Great Dorset Steam Fair, where a steamroller was driven over it.

 As a symbol

 The steamroller has a strong symbolism of an irresistible, onward-pushing force.
-The Imperial Russian Army was nicknamed "steamroller" during World War One, as it was humongous by its size, and Russia initiated the war with an offensive.
+The Imperial Russian Army was nicknamed "steamroller" during World War One, as it was huge in size, and Russia initiated the war with an offensive.
 The "Russian Steamroller" is one of the personifications of Russia, along with the Russian bear, double-headed eagle and Mat Zemlya.